tsvetelinatsakova86-beep/certificates/README.md

-This repository stores CC Certicates officially translated to BULGARIAN.
+This repository stores CC Certicates HTML officially translated to BULGARIAN.